 Data from the National Crime Records Bureau (NCRB) indicates that a total of 38363 people lost their lives due to collapse of various structures between 2001 and 2015.
 Most people lost their lives because of the collapse of residential houses.
-Uttar Pradesh recorded the highest number of deaths (5690) during this period.

 Number of deaths have decreased over the years, but still high

 The number of incidents of structure collapse has been going up and down in the last 15 years.
 The highest number of such incidents occurred in 2011 when 3125 structures collapsed.
 The total number of incidents was more than 3000 each in 2008, 2011 and 2013.
 In a welcoming sign, the number of incidents was less than 2000 in both 2014 and 2015.
 These are the only two occasions when the number of incidents was less than 2000.
-On average, there were 7 such incidents of collapse per day between 2001 and 2015.
+On average, there were 7 such incidents of structure collapsing per day between 2001 and 2015.

 In terms of number of deaths, more than 3000 deaths were reported in both 2001 and 2011, the only two occasions when the death toll was more than 3000.
 In eleven other years, the death toll was more than 2000.
 Like in the number of incidents, the death toll was also less than 2000 in both 2014 and 2015.